Gryphon4200/PHP-Media-Playback-Server/README.md

 3. Adjust screen timeout: Under the "Screen" section, find the options for "On battery power" and "When plugged in".
 4. Set to "Never": Click on the dropdown menus for these settings and select Never.

+*Start the server when windows loads*
+Copy StartServer.ps1 and StartDisplay.ps1 to c:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\
+Edit these two scripts to fit your needs.

 ### Ubuntu
 *Simple way*
 In Settings -> System -> Users you can set a user to auto login.